MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-promptmode-method.md

 ## Remarks

 This method is used when creating a generative AI dialog in [!INCLUDE [prod_short](../../includes/prod_short.md)].
-For more information, see [The PromptDialog object](../devenv-page-type-promptdialog.md).
+For more information, see [The PromptDialog page type](../devenv-page-type-promptdialog.md).

 ## See Also